moves-rwth/attestor-examples/README.md

 ## Reproducing Benchmark Results

-This directory contains three prepared shell scripts to run all examples.
+This directory contains four prepared shell scripts to run all examples.
 Each of these scripts will create a logfile `benchmark-results/log` and a PDF file with a table summarizing all results.
 This table is found at `benchmark-results/results.pdf`.

 To execute all benchmarks once, use the following shell script:

     $ ./run.sh

+If you also want to use the GUI, please run the following shell script:

+    $ ./run-gui.sh

 To fully rebuild Attestor and all benchmarks and run all benchmarks afterwards, use the following shell script: